Meet Walking Eagle, the finest source of satirical Indigenous news

-"I wanted to be more of a creative writer, but everything was still coming out as news," he explains.
+"I wanted to be more of a creative writer, but everything was still coming out as news," he explained.
 "And then I thought, 'You know what?
-There's something here,' because I was writing humorous stories and I thought, 'There has got to be a place for this.'
+There's something here,' because I was writing humorous stories and I thought, 'There has got to be a place for this.'"

 "So I never intended to make a satirical website, but I put some of it online and then I just kept going and going, and then a couple hours later, I had a site built, social media accounts and everything, and I was ready to go.
 So I said, 'Let's do it!'"

 Fontaine applies his sharp journalistic instincts to finding the funny in topical situations, from Prime Minister Trudeau's dealings with Indigenous groups to the bureaucratic foibles of the Assembly of First Nations (AFN).

 Like all good satire, Walking Eagle's stories ride the fine line between completely ridiculous and potentially believable.

 While a post about former AFN head Sean Atleo reinventing himself with a breakdancing career might have readers shaking their heads with a chuckle, it turns out stories like that one aren't as far-fetched as they might initially seem.